 Juicing extracts the juice from fresh fruits or vegetables.
-The resulting liquid contains most of the vitamins, minerals and plant chemicals (phytonutrients) found in the whole fruit.
+The liquid contains most of the vitamins, minerals and plant chemicals (phytonutrients) found in the fruit.
 However, whole fruits and vegetables also have healthy fiber, which is lost during most juicing.

-However, there's no sound scientific evidence that extracted juices are healthier than the juice you get by eating the fruit or vegetable itself.
+However, there's no scientific evidence that extracted juices are healthier than the juice you get by eating the fruit or vegetable itself.

 See more Expert Answers

-- Talking about juice safety: What you need to know.
-U.S. Food and Drug Administration. http://www.fda.gov/food/buy-store-serve-safe-food/what-you-need-know-about-juice-safety.
+- What you need to know about juice safety.
+U.S. Food and Drug Administration. https://www.fda.gov/food/buy-store-serve-safe-food/what-you-need-know-about-juice-safety.
 Accessed Aug.
 20, 2019.

 - Zheng J, et al. Effects and mechanisms of fruit and vegetable juices on cardiovascular diseases.
 International Journal of Molecular Sciences.
 2017; doi: 10.3390/ijms18030555.